-The brand ProForm Fitness dates back to the 1980s and is now owned by Utah-based ICON Health and Fitness.
-ICON is the world's largest manufacturer, developer and marketer of ellipticals and other fitness machines for home use.
+ProForm Fitness dates back to the 1980s and is now owned by Utah-based ICON Health and Fitness.
+ICON is the world's largest manufacturer, developer, and marketer of ellipticals and other fitness machines for home use.
 It also owns NordicTrack and a number of other fitness equipment brands.

-ProForm helps keep trainees highly motivated by providing non-essentials on cardio trainers in all its price categories.
-All ProForm ellipticals for 2017 feature iPod-compatible sound systems and tablet computer holders, and the higher-end models also have integrated touch-screens with Android web browsers.
-Each has an extensive workout menu and can support iFit Coach programming too, so the pro workout guidance on board is potentially infinite.
+ProForm keeps trainees highly motivated by providing non-essentials on cardio trainers in all its price categories.
+All ProForm ellipticals for 2019 feature iPod-compatible sound systems and tablet computer holders, and the higher-end models also have integrated touch-screens with Android web browsers.
+Each has an extensive workout menu and can support iFit Coach programming, so the pro workout guidance on board is potentially infinite.

 iFit Coach can be accessed directly through the console on a ProForm elliptical with touch-screen.
 For those with classic displays, iFit Coach is accessible through your own connected mobile device.